Bourgeois contact structures: tightness, fillability and applications: Proof of tightness in dimension

 We assume by contradiction that its convex boundary $BO(\Sigma,\phi\circ\psi)$ is overtwisted.
 According to \cite{BEM}, this implies the existence of an embedded Plastikstufe $\PS$, as defined in \cite{Nie06}.
 Up to attaching a topologically trivial Liouville cobordism to $(C,\omega_C)$ along its positive end, we may then assume that the induced contact form at the positive end is (a positive multiple of) a contact form $\alpha_{PS}$ which is ``adapted'' to $\PS$, i.e.\ it has the normal form described in \cite[Proposition 4]{Nie06} near its core.

 Attaching a cobordism at the negative ends using the local Liouville vector fields associated to $\lambda_-$, we obtain the negative Liouville completion $\widehat{C}$ of $\lambda_-$, with a symplectic form $\widehat{\omega}_C$ which coincides with $d (e^t \lambda_-)$ at the negative ends.
 We now apply the following standard argument.
 Take an $\widehat{\omega}_C$-compatible almost complex structure $J$, extending the local model of \cite{Nie06}, and cylindrical in the cylindrical ends.
 We have a Bishop family of Fredholm regular $J$-holomorphic discs in $\widehat{C}$ with totally real boundary, stemming from the core of the Plastikstufe.
 Analogously to \cite[Proposition 10]{Nie06}, one can check that the exactness of the symplectic form near the positive end, and hence near the Plastikstufe, provides uniform bounds on the Hofer energy, defined as in \cite[Page 115]{WenSFT}.
 Provided that we rule out boundary bubbling, sphere bubbling and the appearance of symplectic caps, by standard bubbling analysis as in \cite{Hof93,AH09} we can then obtain a finite energy plane in the negative ends.
 Note that there is no boundary bubbling, as shown in \cite{Nie06}, nor sphere bubbling, by exactness of the symplectic form.
-We shall need to rule out holomorphic caps, and this can be done as follows (notice that this is not automatic from standard arguments, since $(\widehat{C}, \omega_C)$ is only pseudo-Liouville).
+We shall need to rule out holomorphic caps, and this can be done as follows (notice that this is not automatic from standard arguments, since $(\widehat{C}, \widehat\omega_C)$ is only pseudo-Liouville).

-Assume the existence of a $J$-holomorphic cap $c$, considered as a map to the compactification $\overline{C}$ of $\widehat{C}$, which is smoothly obtained by adding the (ideal) contact boundaries at infinity; in particular, $\overline{C}$ is smoothly just diffeomorphic to $C$, but the $J-$holomorphic cap $c$ can naturally be seen as having boundary in the negative boundary of $\overline{C}$.
-The Hofer energy bounds on the Bishop family provide a periodic Reeb orbit of the Reeb flow of $\lambda_-$ which bounds $c$.
-Now as $\gamma$ is nullhomotopic in the cobordism $\overline{C}$, projecting to $\mathbb{T}^2$, using the globally defined projection, we see that the image of $\gamma$ in $\mathbb{T}^2$ is also nullhomotopic.
+Assume the existence of a $J$-holomorphic cap $c$, considered as a map from $\mathbb C$ to $\widehat{C}$.
+The Hofer energy bounds on the Bishop family provide a periodic Reeb orbit of the Reeb flow of $\lambda_-$, to which $c$ is negatively asymptotic.
+Now as $\gamma$ is nullhomotopic in $\widehat{C}$, projecting to $\mathbb{T}^2$ via the globally defined projection, we see that the image of $\gamma$ in $\mathbb{T}^2$ is also nullhomotopic.
 We conclude by \Cref{thm:strong_cobord_bourgeois} that the Reeb orbit $\gamma$ must be a binding component $B_q$.

+We now argue that such a cap cannot exist.
+To this end we let $\pi_\delta \co \widehat C \to C$ be a (smooth) map that collapses the ends of the completed cobordism onto the boundary, depends only on the $t$-coordinate (monotonically) and is the identity on $C$ away from a small $\delta$-neighbourhood of $\partial C$.